November 8th, 2011 by Darren Cottingham

 Mechanically, Ford has replaced its electronic shift-on-the-fly system with an enhanced two-speed automatic 4×4 set up that has an automatic mode for Lariat, King Ranch and Platinum trim levels.
 A Hill Start Assist feature has also been added across the range to help prevent the heavy truck from rolling backwards.

 The SVT F-150 Raptor also gets some treatment with restyled wheels, revised graphics and a new Torsen front differential.
 There’s also a clever front camera system that allows drivers to view obstacles through the eight-inch cabin mounted screen.
 It can display at speeds up to 25 km/h and has a dedicated washer system to keep it clean.
-Read the rest of this entry »
+Continue reading “2012 Ford F-150 truck receives updates (+video)” »

 British carmaker Lotus has dropped the covers on its heavily facelifted 2012 Lotus Exige S and Exige R-GT at this week’s Frankfurt Motor Show.